Working for a big name client? Would they approve of this factory and its conditions? |

 One higher-end operation works as a umbrella over a loose network in China.
 They collect the inquiries from the States and send them over to the persons in China.
 The persons in China as independent sales agents work to source and quote the job.
 The China-team doesn’t have any direct contact with the USA side, there is no formal training, no control from the States.
 They even have local USA phone numbers, that when dialed, ring up agents in China acting as if they’re in a USA office.

-quality, transparency, safety, but fast-turnover production
+Large percentage not concerned with quality, transparency, safety, but fast-turnover production |

 China works in multiple relational layers: You may think you’re working with one company, but they really passed the work over to their cousin who has a similar operation…”but don’t worry about it, they’ve got everything under control”.
 Jobs get passed off, factories will outsource some of their order volume and it can get hard to pin down who is doing what.